Non-Academic Careers

 Non-academic jobs provide graduate students with ample avenues to find careers that meet a variety of goals, interests, and skills.
 These jobs, while not necessarily easier to obtain than academic jobs, are numerous in all locations and can meet various requirements.
 Below is information regarding the general categories of how to begin your search for non-academic jobs.

-Although the job market has more options, it can feel similarly overwhelming to determine where and how to begin looking for a job.
+Although the non-academic job market has more options, it can feel similarly overwhelming to determine where and how to begin looking for a job.
 Additionally, since industry jobs are varied and available for students of all academic backgrounds, these jobs are posted in ample resources.
-Here are some tips to get you started:

-• Start off by finding UCSB alumni, or other graduates with backgrounds similar to yours on networking sources such as LinkedIn or the UCSB Gaucho Network, and approach them for initial contacts and informational interviews.
+• Find UCSB alumni, or other graduates with backgrounds similar to yours on networking sources such as LinkedIn or UCSB Gaucho Network, to check out their employment (both past and present), for ideas of places you could work.
+You might then approach with a message or connection request to ask them for initial contacts and informational interviews.

 • Check out professional associations’ sites which often include a “career corner” with jobs or recommendations for searching for jobs of a particular focus.